gmdsi/GMDSI_notebooks/docs/part2/freyberg_fosm_and_dataworth.md

 Information flows from observations to parameters and then out to forecasts.
 Information contained in observation data constrains parameter uncertainty, which in turn constrains forecast uncertainty.
 For a given forecast, we can evaluate which parameter contributes the most to uncertainty.
 This is accomplished by assuming a parameter (or group of parameters) is perfectly known and then assessing forecast uncertainty under that assumption.
 Comparing uncertainty obtained in this manner, to the forecast uncertainty under the base assumption (in which no parameter is perfectly known), the contribution from that parameter (or parameter group) is obtained.

 Now, this is a pretty big assumption - in practice a parameter is never perfectly known.
-Nevertheless, this metric can provide usefull insights into the flow of information from data to forecast uncertainty, which can help guide data assimilation design as well as future data collection efforts.
+Nevertheless, this metric can provide useful insights into the flow of information from data to forecast uncertainty, which can help guide data assimilation design as well as future data collection efforts.

 In `pyemu` we can  evaluate parameter contributions to forecast uncertainty with groups of parameters by type using `.get_par_group_contribution()`: